What is CRM?

-CRM or Customer Relationship Management is a business process by which companies manage their relationships and contacts.
-Although the term CRM has customers in it, CRM does not limit itself to just customers.
-In fact, CRM aims to manage whenever an individual is in contact with the company.
-To explain, Individuals may be one of the following:
+CRM or Customer Relationship Management is a business process in which companies manage their relationships and contacts.
+Although the term CRM has customers, CRM does not limit itself to just customers.
+CRM aims to address whenever an individual is in touch with the company.
+To explain, individuals may be one of the following;

 - Mail Subscribers

 - Sales Leads

 CRM defines the guidelines for interaction between companies and customers as a field.
 Also, it provides the necessary organization and tracking tools required.

 Essentially, with a CRM, it becomes impossible to ignore a customer.
 CRM allows you to deal with leads systematically minimizes neglect of any particular lead.
 CRM tells you when to contact your leads, what you should say, and how to say it.

 Additionally, CRM also had internal benefits.
 With a CRM, sales teams can track their activities, goals, and targets, and managers can monitor various sales teams’ performance at a glance.